 set

 .
 Geodesic distance calculations require a spatial reference to be set on the input data.
-Planar distance calculations require that your data is in a projected spatial reference.
+Planar distance calculations require that your data is in a projected spatial reference or has no spatial reference.
 For more information see Coordinate systems and transformations.Distance Method() -

 When using geodesic distance calculations, co-travel events may include instances where two entities are very slightly farther apart than the search distance.